CSE512-16S/a3-kylethayer-yhoonkim/README.md

 - colorname
 - language

 Note that this is a very small data set and many of the people who gave us color names were not native speakers of the language they answered in.
-Please do not assume that our data reflects color names accurately.
+Please do not assume that our data reflects color names accurately (for example, in the above image, you can see that someone called a bright green "yellow" in our dataset).
 We are planning on doing a much larger data collection this quarter.

 This visualization is a redesign of [one we made for a class project](http://carlise.cs.washington.edu:8385/color-translator/index.html) for HCI (CSE510) last quarter.